Maspital/socbed-caldera/README.md

 |  log_suffix  |         foo          |       Suffix to be appended to created log files      |
 +--------------+----------------------+-------------------------------------------------------+
 ```
-It is not recommended to change the first two options, `caldera_host` and `caldera_port` unless you know what you are doing.
+It is not recommended to change the first two options, `caldera_host` and `caldera_port`, unless you know what you are doing.
 Change the other options as you see fit, for example:
 ```sh
 attackconsole > set keep_logs True